How To Create A Custom Google Search Engine For Your Students

-While many teachers embrace the chaos of digital research (it is the “real world,” after all), for others setting students loose on Google is a recipe for a research project chock-full of Yahoo!
-Answers and other less-than-ideal information sources.
-While evaluating the credibility of information is an important part of any research project, giving your students proper tools to do the cognitive heavy lifting you’d like them to can be just as important.
+While many teachers embrace the chaos of digital research, for others setting students loose on Google is a recipe for a research project chock-full of Wiki Answers and other less-than-ideal information sources.

 Luckily, Google gives you the option to customize students’ search experience to rope off certain sections of the internet, or to gently emphasize others.
 (In fact, you could even have students create their own custom search engine as a part of the project itself.)